jagregory/cfval/README.md

 ## Known issues

 Heaps of resource types aren't supported at the moment. `cfval` currently only supports the resources I've specifically created for my current infrastructure.
-There are no resources which are currently completely defined.

 Watch this space.
 Contributors *very welcome*.